Ralith/planetmap/README.md

 be taken to ensure numerical stability and avoid hairline cracks between neighboring chunks.
-One effective tactic is to upload the corners of each chunk from the CPU, then find interior points using interpolation in a vertex shader, accounting for curvature using the law of sines.
+One effective tactic is to upload the corners of each chunk from the CPU, then find interior points using interpolation in a vertex shader.

 ## Features

-- `ncollide` exposes helpers for nphysics-compatible collision detection against the surface of a radial heightmap
+- `parry` exposes helpers for rapier-compatible collision detection against the surface of a radial heightmap
 - `simd` exposes `simdeez`-based iterators for data-parallel computation of sample coordinates within a `Chunk` or